-Peter S. Palmer is the Chairman of Raritan Valley Coalition and Somerset County Freeholder.
+Peter S. Palmer is the Immediate Past Chairman of Raritan Valley Coalition and a Somerset County Freeholder.
 He is a lifelong resident of Somerset County and Bernardsville.
 He served in the US Army Signal Corps and earned an Honorable Discharge as a 1st Lieutenant and he acquired his Bachelor’s Degree at Cornell University and received his Master of Science Degree at Princeton University.
 Palmer also completed courses for NJ State accreditation as a Certified County and Municipal Finance Officer and while in office as chairman has participated in various service activities.
 He has also received various awards like the NJ Association of the Counties Freeholder of the Year in 2011 and the NJ Conference of Mayors Leadership Award in 2007.
 He also managed award winning construction of his own landmark commercial building in Bernardsville from 1991-1993.

 Tom Jardim is a shareholder in the firm JARDIM, MEISNER & SUSSER, P.C.
 Tom’s practice areas include construction-related advice and litigation, and complex commercial and insurance litigation.

 Jardim was elected mayor of the Town of Westfield in 1996, and was reelected to that position in 1998.
 He was the first Democrat elected mayor of Westfield since 1909.
 In 2001, Mr. Jardim was a candidate for the New Jersey State Assembly from the 21st Legislative District.

 He is a founding member and current vice-president of the Raritan Valley Line Rail Coalition.

 Jardim is a 1988 graduate of the University of Richmond and received a law degree and a Masters in foreign affairs, magna cum laude, from the American University in 1993.